-For the containment of COVID-19, the PMU and HCFs will ensure the following:
+For the containment of COVID-19, the MoH / HCFs and mobile Covid centers will ensure the following:

-- Quarantine procedures for COVID-19 patients are maintained; - Patients in quarantine are not discriminated due to socioeconomic status, level of education, gender, disabilities and any other vulnerabilities. - When practical, COVID-19 patients are given access to phone or other means of contact with family and friends to lessen the isolation of quarantine; - Patients in quarantine have access to development and project related information and should be able to take part in consultation through appropriate means; - The public is regularly updated on the situation and reminded of protocols to prevent the spread of COVID-19: and - Members of the general public (family and friends) who have been exposed to confirmed COVID-19 patients are tested when practical. - Ensuring the vaccines reach out to disadvantaged and vulnerable groups after identifying their barriers to access.
+- Quarantine procedures for COVID-19 patients are maintained; - Prohibition for non-infected persons non-patients to be present at Covid Centers, prohibition on escort to Covid Centers.
+Patients in quarantine are not discriminated due to socioeconomic status, level of education, gender, disabilities and any other vulnerabilities. - When practical, COVID-19 patients are given access to phone or other means of contact with family and friends to lessen the isolation of quarantine; - Patients in quarantine have access to development and project related information and should be able to take part in consultation through appropriate means; - The public is regularly updated on the situation and reminded of protocols to prevent the spread of COVID-19; and - Members of the general public (family and friends) who have been exposed to confirmed COVID-19 patients are tested when practical.

+- Ensuring the vaccines reach out to disadvantaged and vulnerable groups after identifying their barriers to access.
 The ESMF should discuss the risks of exclusion for different groups and the principles to ensure fair, equitable and inclusive access to vaccines. - Implementing procedure for proper medical waste management (vaccination administration) within each HCFs (collection, separation, temporary disposal of the medical waste including waste from vaccination on the appropriate location with provided conditions needed according the legislation and transported by the authorized companies for medical waste collection, transportation and proper treatment). - Stakeholder engagement is key to communicating the principles on fair, equitable and inclusive access and allocation of vaccines, reaching out to disadvantaged and vulnerable groups, overcoming demand-side barriers to access (such as mistrust of vaccines, stigma, cultural hesitancy), and creating accountability against misallocation, discrimination and corruption.